-Day 57 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 57 of a Year Long Road Trip Along America’s Scenic Byways

 Chesapeake & Ohio Canal